 where, in the last inequality, we have used the approximation property of $\bar{\boldsymbol{u}}_T^n$ (see, e.g., \cite[Eq.~(5.2)]{Han.Hou:21}), an inverse estimate on $\norm{\boldsymbol{L}^2(T)}{\boldsymbol{\nabla }\boldsymbol{e}_h^n}$, and the approximation property \eqref{eq:approx:RT:ele} of $\projRTEle{k}$ with $(j,q,s) = (0,2,m+1)$.

 Moving to $\convTerm{n}_{1,F}$, we use a $(\infty,2,2)$-H\"older inequality and \eqref{eq:gamma-u-bound} to write

-Gathering the above estimate, we use first a Cauchy–Schwarz inequality to the sum over faces and elements, then we apply a generalized $(2, 2)$- Young's inequalities to get, for any $\delta >0$ the following bound for $\convTerm{n}_1$:
+Gathering the above estimate, we use first Cauchy–Schwarz inequalities on the sums over faces and elements, then we apply a generalized $(2, 2)$-Young's inequality to get, for any $\delta >0$ the following bound for $\convTerm{n}_1$:

 \\ \underline{\textbf{Estimate of $\convTerm{n}_2$}.} After splitting $\convTerm{n}_2$ into the sum of element and face contributions, we apply a $(2,\infty,2)$-H\"older inequality, the $\boldsymbol{W}^{1,\infty}$-continuity and the trace approximation property \eqref{eq:approx:RT:face} of $\projRTEle{k}$ with $(q,s)=(\infty,1)$, and the discrete trace inequality to write